ccarabine/Churchbarn-holiday-let/README.md

 * Corrective action: adjusted code to incorporate mute and video controls.

 d.)
-Falmouth packet restaurant website was removed
+Falmouth packet restaurant website was removed, which displayed an error.

 * Changed to another restaurant 24 Street

 e.)
-Rick stein restaurant ceased trading, website address removed
+Rick Stein restaurant ceased trading, website address removed which displayed an error.

 * Changed to another restaurant Artist Residence